gokul-1998/oracle-database-Program-with-PL-SQL/sql vs plsql.md

   * disadvantage -> cant use OOPS like encapsulation,hiding,abstraction,etc....
 ### SQL
   * exclusive for RDBMS-> CRUD
+  * in RDBMS , data is stored in 2d form as rows and columns
   * they use key to inter related to different tables
   * mysql,oracle,sqlserver,sybase